SiD-Secure-EFT/SiD_Prestashop/README.md

 ## About SiD Instant EFT

-[SiD Instant EFT](https://sidpayment.com/) SID Instant EFT is a secure payment method that allows you to make quick online payments without a credit card.
+[SiD Secure EFT](https://sidpayment.com/) SID Secure EFT is a secure payment method that allows you to make quick online payments without a credit card.